joyeusenoelle/GuideToMastodon/README.md

 The Federated timeline is every post with a public status posted by any user that your instance knows about, even from other instances.
 Your instance knows about a remote user if at least one user on your instance has EVER followed them.

 The Local and Federated timelines can turn into firehoses sometimes.
 Be careful!

+## What is the Fediverse?

+~~Unfortunately, no one can be told what the Fediverse is~~

+The Fediverse is the vast array of servers that communicate via the ActivityPub or OStatus protocols.
+(Generally speaking, unless you're making or editing software to interact with the fediverse, you don't need to know what those are.)
+There are lots of different kinds of server software on the fediverse, like Pixelfed, Pleroma, Misskey, or WriteFreely.
+Mastodon is one of the most popular of these, and it's what this guide is about.
+If you're using one of the others, this guide probably won't help you much.

 ## How do I establish my brand's presence on Mastodon?